RahulSandhu/RahulSandhu.github.io/_posts/2024-02-22-example-post.md

 ## Key Findings

--**Stronger Correlation with Combined Signals**: The sum of thoracic and abdominal bands showed the highest correlation with respiratory volume, outperforming individual bands.
+- **Stronger Correlation with Combined Signals**: The sum of thoracic and abdominal bands showed the highest correlation with respiratory volume, outperforming individual bands.
--**Gender Differences in Adults**: Gender-related differences were more pronounced in **spontaneous breathing**, with notable distinctions in the expiratory phase.
+- **Gender Differences in Adults**: Gender-related differences were more pronounced in **spontaneous breathing**, with notable distinctions in the expiratory phase.
--**Age-Related Variability**: Older subjects exhibited greater variability in **expiratory phase parameters**, suggesting reduced adaptability with age.
+- **Age-Related Variability**: Older subjects exhibited greater variability in **expiratory phase parameters**, suggesting reduced adaptability with age.
--**Clinical Relevance**: These findings highlight the importance of **age and gender considerations** in respiratory monitoring and potential diagnostic applications.
+- **Clinical Relevance**: These findings highlight the importance of **age and gender considerations** in respiratory monitoring and potential diagnostic applications.